No Problem (Fann Wong album)

-No Problem is Fann Wong (Chinese: 范文芳)'s fourth album release in Taiwan.
+No Problem (沒有問題 (没有问题)) is Fann Wong's fourth album release in Taiwan.
 It has ten tracks.
 The title track is influenced by Irish and Celtic bubblegum pop.
 The 8th track, a romantic ballad called "Stay", is the theme song for both When I Fall in Love...With Both and Looking For Stars.

+Mickey Huang was the lyricist for the song "No Problem".
+While Wong filmed the music video for the song, she road a surfboard.
+For one music video in the album, Wong lay on a road that was 34 C. The album was produced by EMI Records.
+It was released on 3 October 2000 in Taiwan.